LeeMangold/opengrc-docs/docs/index.md

 While OpenGRC is intended to be an easy-to-use tool, it does require some technical knowledge to install and maintain.
 If you are not comfortable with the installation process, you may want to consider hiring a professional to help you get started.

-See the [Installation Guide](/installation) to get started hosting your own OpenGRC instance.

 ## Documentation
 All OpenGRC Documentation is maintained at [https://docs.opengrc.com](https://docs.opengrc.com).